oneapi-src/unified-memory-framework/docs/config/ctl.rst

    :param path: Receives the currently selected sink on reads.
 On writes, pass
-      ``"stdout"`` or ``"stderr"`` to redirect to standard streams, a NUL-terminated file path to append to a file, or ``NULL`` to disable logging altogether.
+      ``"stdout"`` or ``"stderr"`` to redirect to standard streams, a NULL-terminated file path to append to a file, or ``NULL`` to disable logging altogether.
    :type path: ``char *`` when reading, ``const char *`` when writing